drflorianberger/TopicsInPhysics/book/_build/html/_sources/week1/week1.md

-Week 1
+Week 1: Introduction
 =======================

-In the first week we will introduce all the tools we need to study the physics of fluctuations.
+In the first week, we will introduce all the tools we need to study the physics of fluctuations.

-Average of product of two independen random variables
+After this week, you are well prepared to understand what fluctuations can teach us about molecular mechanisms.